Ra1NuX/PlayTS/README.md

 ## Community & Support

-If you have any questions, suggestions, or need assistance, please open an [Issue](https://github.com/Ra1NuX/OpenTS/issues) on GitHub or join our community on Discord/Slack to connect with other users and contributors.
+If you have any questions, suggestions, or need assistance, please open an [Issue](https://github.com/Ra1NuX/PlayTS/issues) on GitHub or join our community on Discord/Slack to connect with other users and contributors.

 ---

-Thank you for using and contributing to OpenTS!
+Thank you for using and contributing to PlayTS!
 Together, we are building a powerful tool that fosters innovation in software development.

 ## Donations

-If OpenTS has proven useful to you, please consider making a donation.
+If PlayTS has proven useful to you, please consider making a donation.
 Your support is vital in driving continued development and improvement of the project.

 [![Donate](https://img.shields.io/badge/Donate-Support%20Us-green)](https://www.paypal.me/Ra1NuXs)